201st Congregation (2019)

 “Article 17 states that restrictions may be placed on the right of peaceful assembly if they are in conformity with the law and are necessary in the interest of national security of public safety, public order, the protection of public health or morals or the protection of the rights and freedom of others.”

 Sometimes, the courts would need to undertake a balancing exercise to consider not only individual rights, but also the rights and interests of other members of the community and the community as a whole, he said, adding: “This is why the independence of the Judiciary is important in order to ensure that all cases that come before the courts, be they controversial or not, are decided strictly according to the law and legal principle, and nothing else.”

 Chief Justice Ma reiterated that one should not only respect one’s own rights and freedoms but also the rights and freedoms of others, which forms the basis for a community to function.
 He emphasized the importance of a sense of community, which is part of the spirit of Law.

 “After all, the guarantee of equality emphasized and repeated in the Basic Law and in the Bill of Rights, reflects the basic assumptions of tolerance, respect and compromise.
 These are the assumptions behind a sense of community.”
 He added.

-Honorary Degrees of the University of Hong Kong are awarded to individuals in recognition of their distinguished service and commitment to the University, the community and academia.
+Honorary Degrees are awarded to individuals in recognition of their distinguished service and commitment to the University, the community, and to academia.
 They are also conferred to those who have made valuable intellectual, social and cultural contributions to society and the world.